 Persons in this category already hold Stamp 4 permission.
-The effect of the concession in these cases is that the restriction as to the sector in which the person can work is remove sectors" on the work authorisation or working visa.
-Persons who satisfy the eligibility criteria for this concession will be issued a Stamp 4 immigration permission for 1 year signifyin without a work permit and without restriction to a particular sector.
+The effect of the concession in these cases is that the restriction as to the sector in which the person can work is removed.
+This will be signified by the insertion of the words "all sectors" on the work authorisation or working visa.
+Persons who satisfy the eligibility criteria for this concession will be issued a Stamp 4 immigration permission for 1 year signifying the right to be present in the State and to be employed without a work permit and without restriction to a particular sector.